Why book direct

 Burns Night is celebrated all over the world, you’d be surprised where you can find people having a “wee dram” at the end of January!
 For those of you who have never heard of Burns Night or don’t know much about it, we have put together a guide to Burns Night – Who, What, When and Where.

 Robert (Rabbie) Burns was a 18th Century poet, born on the 25th January 1759 in Alloway, just two miles south of Ayr on the south-west coast of Scotland.
-His parents, William and Agnes were tenant farmers and worked hard to ensure their son had a good education.
-Burns became an avid reader and began to write poems and songs, mostly inspired by his romantic relationships.
-The hard labour on the farm didn’t suit Burns, who began to concentrate more on poetry, nature, drinking and women – a running theme throughout his work and life!
+His parents, were tenant farmers and worked hard to ensure their son had a good education.
+The hard labour on the farm didn’t suit Burns.
+He became an avid reader, writing poems and songs, mostly inspired by his romantic relationships.
+Many of his works are still well known today, which leads us to Burns Night!

-Burns Night is known these days as an excuse to “kilt-up” and head to a Ceilidh!
-It’s a celebration of the Immortal Memory of Rabbie Burns, people gather and enjoy a traditional menu and toast the Bard.
-But the origins date back to 1801, five years after Burns died, when nine men who knew him met for dinner at Burns Cottage to celebrate his life and great works.
-They enjoyed haggis and sang, recited and read the work of their late friend, toasting him with his own verse.
-They enjoyed it so much they planned to meet again on Robert Burns’ birthday in January and the occasion caught on in surrounding towns, with small groups of men, following the same format, creating Burns Supper Clubs of which many are still active today!
+Burns Night is known these days as an excuse to “kilt-up” and head to a Ceilidh.
+It’s a celebration of the Immortal Memory of Rabbie Burns, where people gather and enjoy a traditional Scottish menu and toast to the Bard.
+The origins date back to 1801, five years after Burns died, when nine of his friends met for dinner at Burns’ Cottage, to celebrate his life and great works.
+They enjoyed it so much they planned to meet again on Robert Burns’ birthday in January.
+The occasion became well-known in surrounding towns, with small groups of men following the same format, creating Burns Supper Clubs.
+Many are still active today!
 The big boost to the popularity of the Burns Supper came when Sir Walter Scott organised a literary Burns Supper in Edinburgh in 1815 with Hogg the Ettrick Shepherd giving the Immortal Memory.

-Join us on Friday 26 January 2018 for a Burns Night party that the poet himself would be proud of.
+Join us on Friday 25 January 2019 for a Burns Night party that the poet himself would be proud of.
 There may also be a slightly sore head the next morning – but don’t worry; it’s what Rabbie would have wanted.
-Tickets are available either for the party only, or including a night’s luxury accommodation at Dunstane House.
+Tickets are available either for the party only, or including a night’s luxury accommodation at The Dunstane Houses.

 For more details and to book, click here.